tfogo/mongodb-go-tutorial/README.md

 fmt.Println("Connection to MongoDB closed.")
 ```

 Run the code (`go run main.go`) to test that your program can successfully connect to your MongoDB server.
 Go will complain about the unused `bson` and `mongo/options` packages and the unused `collection` variable, since we haven't done anything with them yet.
-You can comment these out until they are used to make your program run and test the connection.
+You have to comment these out until they are used to make your program run and test the connection.

-## Using BSON Objects in Go
+## Use BSON Objects in Go

 JSON documents in MongoDB are stored in a binary representation called BSON (Binary-encoded JSON).
 Unlike other databases that store JSON data as simple strings and numbers, the BSON encoding extends the JSON representation to include additional types such as int, long, date, floating point, and decimal128.
 This makes it much easier for applications to reliably process, sort, and compare data.
 The Go Driver has two families of types for representing BSON data: The `D` types and the `Raw` types.